peterkaltenecker/Final_task_JDS_Academy/README.md

 \
 \
 The question was how Dilan could invest more work, time and money into his blog in the most effective way possible to make it bigger, better and more profitable.
+\
+\
+\
+\
+The tools that I used for the analysis:
+- Bash for initial data wrangling and discovery
+- PostgreSQL for most of the analysis
+- Looker Studio for data visualisation
+- Python for regression analysis